 Interventional pulmonology for lung cancer

-The Interventional Pulmonology Program at CTCA addresses four primary areas:
+The Interventional Pulmonology Program at Cancer Treatment Centers of America® (CTCA) addresses four primary areas:

 - Central airway obstruction: We use advanced techniques to locate and clear central airway obstructions.
 This helps you breathe more easily and fully.
-It also maximizes your lung capacity, so you can receive the most aggressive lung cancer treatment regimen possible.
+It also enhances your lung capacity, so you may receive the most aggressive lung cancer treatment regimen possible.

-- Treatment-related side effects: Some lung cancer treatments, such as chemotherapy, can cause scarring in the lungs.
-While we try to minimize these side effects, aggressive lung cancer treatment may cause unavoidable complications.
+- Treatment-related side effects: Some lung cancer treatments, such as chemotherapy, may cause scarring in the lungs.
+While we try to reduce these side effects, aggressive lung cancer treatment may cause unavoidable complications.
 We use certain interventional pulmonology procedures to treat your symptoms, and to distinguish between a side effect of treatment and the progression of the cancer.

-The lung cancer team at CTCA specializes in advanced, minimally invasive bronchoscopy techniques for many of our interventional pulmonology procedures.
+The lung cancer team at CTCA® is trained and experienced in delivering advanced, minimally invasive bronchoscopy techniques for many of our interventional pulmonology procedures.
 Bronchoscopy is a sophisticated technology that uses a flexible tube with a camera at the end (a bronchoscope) that allows us to look inside the lungs and airway.

-Our lung cancer patients benefit from bronchoscopy procedures because they minimize the risks of more invasive treatments.
+Our lung cancer patients benefit from bronchoscopy procedures because they reduce the risks of more invasive treatments.